-- IPS has selected students in Grades 9–12 at the district high schools to transition to IndyGo.
+- IPS has selected students in Grades 9–12 at the district high schools to ride IndyGo.

-- Selected students will transition to IndyGo as their sole means of transportation to and from school.
+- Selected students will use IndyGo as their sole means of transportation to and from school.

 - Eligibility criteria for students affected by the transition include:

 - Less than .7-mile total walk